estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D100
+iOs and Swift.
+Woohoo!
+Day 100!
+Think I'll take a few days off and then start a second round (and add in #100DaysOfSpanish).
+Learned a lot during these last 100 days.
+Thank you to @ka11away for coming up with this great idea, and thanks to everyone for the likes and retweets.
+They helped so much!

 ### R1D99
 iOS and Swift.
 Everytime I watch the Stanford CS193P class I learn so much, even on the topics I think I kind of understand.
 A big thank you to @Stanford for sharing!
 And, did I mention that tomorrow is day 100!!!!!!!!